Learn more about our comprehensive legal services.

 A design applied to, or incorporated in, a product which constitutes a component part of a complex product cannot be validly protected if the component part does not remain visible during normal use.
-For example:

 The design on the right is not visible during normal use and therefore not validly protectable by an RCD.